jscoq/jscoq/README.md

 to the mailing list using `git request-pull`.
 You can also submit a github PR, but it is not guaranteed that we'll look into it.

+## CodeMirror ##

+[CodeMirror](https://codemirror.net/) has played a crucial role in the project, we are very happy with it, thanks a lot!

+Please consider supporting the development of CodeMirror with a donation.

 ## Reporting Bugs ##

 Feel free to use the issue tracker.
 Please include your